asqwerty666/slurm-modpy/README.md

 This was built intentionaly avoiding the object oriented programming thinking in,

-  1. Give to absolute begginers, on both python and slurm, the posibiliy of messing with the code
+  1. Give to absolute begginers, on both python and slurm, the possibility of messing with the code
   2. This should be a door to cluster programming so you should really think what you want

 ## Description